‘Bachelor’ Spoilers: Reality Steve Shares Update On Nick Viall, Final Rose Pick

 A post shared by VanessaGrimaldi (@vanessagrimaldi30) on

 Will Nick’s final rose go to Vanessa and will they be able to make their relationship last?
-History would show that when a Bachelor lead goes on to do Dancing With the Stars, things can get complicated.
+History would show that when a Bachelor lead goes on to do Dancing with the Stars, things can get complicated.
 Sean Lowe and Catherine Giudici managed to make it work, but they have since admitted that it was very difficult and caused some serious issues in their relationship.
 Chris Soules and Jake Pavelka both went on to do DWTS, but their engagements both burst into flames soon after the show.
 Fans will certainly be hoping that Viall’s spin on the dance floor doesn’t damage his relationship with Grimaldi, but people may want to brace themselves for some drama on this front.

-ABC’s The Bachelor 2017 season finale will air on Monday, March 13 and the live “After the Final Rose” special will air on the same night.
+ABC’s Bachelor 2017 season finale will air on Monday, March 13, and the live “After the Final Rose” special will air on the same night.
 Will Nick Viall and Vanessa Grimaldi manage to prove Reality Steve and the doubters wrong and be able to make their engagement last?
 Fans are curious to see what comes next for these two and are buzzing over all of the drama playing out this winter.